Methodology

 https://confluencemeter.com/api/public-dashboard?format=csv

-Latest hub snapshot for citations.
+Latest hub snapshot for citations or audits.

 CSV example (BTC 1h history)